 - (26) Emails and other forms of electronic communications between public officials could constitute public meetings, just like telephonic communications, and thus be subject to the open-meetings provisions of the FOIA.
 City of Fort Smith v.
 Wade, 2019 Ark.
 222, 578 S.W.3d 276. - (27) The meetings of the Arkansas State Committee of the North Central Association of Colleges and Schools, a private nonprofit organization, are subject to the FOIA because the Association's state committee is composed of public servants, has its official situs and operation in a publicly owned facility, and is supported wholly or in part with public funds.
-North Cent.
-Assoc. of Colleges and Schools v.
+N. Cent.
+Ass'n of Colls. & Schs. v.
 Troutt Bros., 261 Ark.
-378, 548 S.W.2d 825 (1977). - (28) The FOIA establishes no right to minutes of a grand jury proceeding.
-There is a policy of secrecy surrounding grand jury proceedings, and the limited exception under which disclosure can be made requires the moving party to establish a "particularized need" which does not include a general "fishing expedition."
-Thomas v.
-United States, 597 F.2d 656 (8th Cir.
-1979). - (29) The FOIA allows the board of a publicly supported agency (i.e., county hospital board), or committee of a publicly funded agency to discuss or consider a personnel issue in an executive or private session.
+378, 548 S.W.2d 825 (1977). - (28) The FOIA allows the board of a publicly supported agency (i.e., county hospital board), or committee of a publicly funded agency to discuss or consider a personnel issue in an executive or private session.
 However, testimony and voting on the issue must be done in a public session.
-Baxter Cty.
+Baxter Cnty.
 Newspapers, Inc. v.
-Medical Staff of Baxter Gen. Hosp., 273 Ark.
-511, 622 S.W.2d 495 (1981). - (30) A nonprofit regional health planning corporation that received its primary funding from the federal government was subject to this chapter and violated its open public meeting requirements when it reconsidered the granting of a certificate of need to construct a hospital after conducting a telephone poll of members of the executive committee.
+Med.
+Staff of Baxter Gen. Hosp., 273 Ark.
+511, 622 S.W.2d 495 (1981). - (29) A nonprofit regional health planning corporation that received its primary funding from the federal government was subject to this chapter and violated its open public meeting requirements when it reconsidered the granting of a certificate of need to construct a hospital after conducting a telephone poll of members of the executive committee.
 Rehab.
 Hosp.
-Serv's Corp. v.
+Servs.
+Corp. v.
 Delta Hills Health Sys.
-Agency and Flener, 285 Ark, 397, 687 S.W.2d 840 (1985).
+Agency & Flener, 285 Ark.
+397, 687 S.W.2d 840 (1985).